Information disclosure based on the TCFD recommendations

 • Impact of the severity and increase in extreme weather events (cyclones, floods, etc.) on our own sites.

-• Formulate BCP measures in regions and at each site where there is assumed to be a risk of large-scale extreme weather events.
+• Formulation of BCP measures in regions and at each site where there is assumed to be a risk of large-scale extreme weather events.

-• Confirm BCP measures in assessments at the time of construction of new sites.
+• Confirmation of BCP measures in assessments at the time of construction of new sites.

 • Impact of the severity and increase in extreme weather events (cyclones, floods, etc.) on suppliers and logistics providers.

-• Survey location/BCP measures of suppliers and logistics providers, as well as cooperation requests.
+• Survey of location/BCP measures of suppliers and logistics providers, as well as consideration of cooperation requests.

-• Arrange for availability of multiple suppliers and logistics providers.
+• Arrangements for the availability of multiple suppliers and logistics providers.

 Chronic